jesperancinha/good-story/LogBook.md

 # Good Story Log Book

+<ins>2022/05/22</ins>

+Knowledge at risk (This a list of identifiable things that Kotlin makes is seamlessly for us.
+Debatable if it is a good thing or not)

+1. Order of variable assignment (pre-construct, during construct, `post-construct`, `pre-destroy`)
+2. Autocloseable interfaces (a.k.a try with resources.
+In kotlin, this paradigm is reduced to `use`)
+3. `Extends` vs `implements` (no longer available in kotlin and simply replaced withj `:` and the use of `()` in case of abstract classes)
+4. Extension functions (They are not something new.
+Under the hood nothing has changed).

+All of the above is not necessary to learn in Kotlin.
+Or is it?

 <ins>2022/05/21</ins>

 Nothing to do with this project but very cool that we can make math like this now: